MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/biddableadgroupcriterion.md

 ---
-title: BiddableAdGroupCriterion Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: BiddableAdGroupCriterion Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines a biddable criterion that you want applied to the specified ad group.
 ---
-# BiddableAdGroupCriterion Data Object
+# BiddableAdGroupCriterion Data Object - Campaign Management
 Defines a biddable criterion that you want applied to the specified ad group.

 ## Syntax